-Welling Clinic offers specially formulated homeopathy treatment to halt the progress & cure vitiligo permanently.
-The treatment for vitiligo has been developed after an exhaustive in-house research of the last 12 years.
-At Welling Homeopathy, we have helped more than 34,000 women and men, globally to overcome embarrassment due to vitiligo.
-You too can be benefitted by our expertise in treating various stage of Vitiligo
+Vitiligo Treatment at Welling Homeopathy Clinics can help you halt the progress & cure Vitiligo permanently.
+The specially formulated treatment process for vitiligo has been developed after exhaustive in-house research of the last 12 years.
+At Welling Homeopathy, we have helped more than 3400 women and men, globally to overcome embarrassment due to vitiligo.
+You too can be benefitted by our expertise in the treatment of Vitiligo.

 What is Vitiligo?

 Vitiligo is an autoimmune disease in which the skin loses melanin,the pigment that determines the colour of the skin,hair and eyes.

 Vitiligo occurs when the cells that produce melanin die or no longer form melanin,causing white patches of irregular shapes to apper on your skin.